w3c/wai-website/pages/about/groups/task-forces/coga.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The mission of the Cognitive and Learning Disabilities Accessibility (COGA) Task Force is to develop guidance and techniques for content authoring and user agent implementation to make web content accessible to people with cognitive and learning disabilities.
+The objective of the Cognitive and Learning Disabilities Accessibility (COGA) Task Force is to develop guidance and techniques for content authoring and user agent implementation to make web content accessible to people with cognitive and learning disabilities.

 {::nomarkdown}
 {% include box.html type="end" %}